HS Handbook

 Students missing class due to a scheduled school activity will need to have the work completed upon returning to class.
 Extra make-up time is at the discretion of and allowable by the classroom instructor (Missing classes to represent the school in a school-sponsored activity is not counted as an absence – grades will not be penalized the day a student is gone for a school activity).

 Students suspended out of school will have an opportunity to make up only major assignments or tasks.
 Major assignments will be due upon the student’s return in most cases.
 Major tests will be taken upon the student’s return to school.
 Arrangements will be made if the student returns after or during semester finals in most, but not all cases.
-Furthermore, students in ISS or OSS will lose their Opt-Out privileges with each day assigned eliminating a potential finals opt-out.
+Furthermore, students in ISS or OSS will lose their Opt-Out privileges with each day assigned eliminating a potential final opt-out.

 TARDINESS